 Matthew Kelly, ICG’s Writer in Residence, graduated from the University of Kansas in 2010 with a degree in English Literature.
 While in college in Lawrence, KS, Matt managed the local used book haunt, The Dusty Bookshelf.
 After their studies, he and his wife moved to New York City, where he worked for the landmark Strand Bookstore and eventually HarperCollins Publishers.
 Now back in Kansas City, Matt partners with the ICG marketing and design team to write and edit copy for most ICG materials, including the Radical Learners blog, the ICG Brochure of Services, and the website.
 He is also a husband to a truly amazing and inspiring woman, ‘parent’ to a tiny, goofy dog named Bruce Wayne, musician, bookworm, and movie buff.

-Chase Christensen, Design Director at ICG, graduated from the University of North Texas in 2018 with a BFA in Communication Design.
-He began working with ICG shortly after college, feeling fortunate to start his career with a company dedicated to meaningful, socially-conscious work.
-At ICG his responsibilities include design and development of the company brand, the yearly conference, in addition to designing digital and print products along the way.
+Chase Christensen, Director of Design at ICG, graduated from the University of North Texas in 2018 with a BFA in Communication Design.
+He began working with ICG shortly after college, feeling fortunate to start his career with a company dedicated to creating a better world.
+At ICG his responsibilities include creative direction of the global brand and the annual TLC conference, in addition to designing digital and print products along the way.
 He works closely with Sasha, Director of Marketing, to position ICG for growth and expand its influence to reach more educators and coaches around the world.
 When he’s not designing, Chase runs a local skateboard company, explores new restaurants in Austin where he lives, and travels whenever he can.

-Geoff Knight, ICG’s Research Associate, graduated from the University of Kansas in 2006 with a degree in Anthropology.
+Geoff Knight, Director of Organizational Learning, graduated from the University of Kansas in 2006 with a degree in Anthropology.
 He then spent 12 years in Tanzania living at a Children’s Center, partnering with the surrounding community to establish vital development projects.
 Through interviewing, project management, and qualitative analysis, Geoff became a cultural liaison between supporters of the project and project stakeholders.
-Now in New Jersey, Geoff works as a researcher with ICG, which includes conducting focus groups, reviewing relevant literature, and holding interviews with coaches, teachers, and administrators.
+Now in New Jersey, Geoff works as a researcher and head of the certification process with ICG.
+This includes conducting focus groups, reviewing relevant literature, and holding interviews with coaches, teachers, and administrators.
 Geoff’s work helps expand a lean-design approach to consistently improving ICG offerings for educators and schools.